HENNESSY X NICK GRAY

 Heck, I’ve chatted to photographers who started by downloading an app on their iPhone that allowed better control over the camera.

-8. How did you build your client base / book jobs?
+How did you build your client base and how did you book jobs?

 To be fair, with Covid and lockdowns I got straight onto LinkedIn & Instagram and started making connections and getting chatting.
 Connections and real relationships are way more important than just simply trying to sell yourself as a photographer.